symfony/symfony-docs/cookbook/configuration/web_server_configuration.rst

 installed (for example, on a Debian based system you have to install the ``libapache2-mod-fastcgi`` and ``php5-fpm`` packages).

-PHP-FPM uses so called *pools* to handle incoming FastCGI requests.
+PHP-FPM uses so-called *pools* to handle incoming FastCGI requests.
 You can configure an arbitrary number of pools in the FPM configuration.
 In a pool you configure either a TCP socket (IP and port) or a unix domain socket to listen on.
 Each pool can also be run under a different UID and GID: